jonathandfitzgerald/jonathandfitzgerald.github.io/cv.md

 **Article: "Nineteenth Century Women Writers & the Sentimental Roots of Literary Journalism"**, _Literary Journalism Studies_, Vol. 9.
 No. 2, _Fall 2017_

+**Blog Post: "Fitzgerald on The Continuous Line: Visualizing the History of American Literary Journalism"**, _The Intelligencer_ (Blog of the American Journalism Historians Association), _July 2017_

 **Book Review: "Hillbilly Heaven, Hillbilly Hell: Pilgrim's Wilderness: A True Story of Faith and Madness on the Alaska Frontier"**, _Literary Journalism Studies_, Vol. 7.
 No. 1, _Spring 2015_

 **Chapter: "This Protestant World"**, _Wise Blood: A Reconsideration_ (Rodopi Press), _July 2011_